NaathySz/Create-your-own-commands/README.md

 At the left is the command, and right what will print in chat.
 You can use colors too.

 Example: `test|{darkred}[TAG] {blue}This is a test`
-You dont need put `!` at start.
+You dont need put `!` at start (unless in CS:S).
 The trigger will active automatically and not work without.
 More examples in cfg file.